amplab/spark-ec2/README.md

-_Please note: spark-ec2 is **no longer under active development**.
+_Please note: spark-ec2 is **no longer under active development** and the project has been archived.
+All the existing code, PRs and issues are still accessible but are now read-only.
 If you're looking for a similar tool that is under active development, we recommend you take a look at [Flintrock](https://github.com/nchammas/flintrock)._

 # EC2 Cluster Setup for Apache Spark